SchoolOfCode/bc14_w5d2_workshop_usestate_pt2-cabbagepatch1981/README.md

 👉 Back at the app level, add at least two other items by reusing your `Item` component.

 👉 For each one, **hand in** a prop of `font`; in each instance of the `Item`'s `font` prop, hand in a different font's name of your choice (you can use built-in [CSS font names](https://www.tutorialbrain.com/css_tutorial/css_font_family_list/) just like the font names you'd use in your CSS normally) to each `Item`.
-Your objective is to have each `Item` render the same text that the user inputs in a different font.👺👺👺👺👺👺👺 I AM HERE!! 👺👺👺👺👺
+Your objective is to have each `Item` render the same text that the user inputs in a different font.

 Now load up your app again in the browser, type in a word, and bask in the glory of your React typeface extravaganza!
+👺👺👺👺👺👺👺 THIS IS WORKING BUT NOT SURE THE PROCESS FOR IT WORKING IS CORRECT 👺👺👺👺👺